jesperancinha/jeorg-algorithms-test-drives/jeorg-kotlin-algorithms/jeorg-kotlin-alg-4-latent-semantic-analysis/Readme.md

 In both cases, the semantic proximity between words will never match reality simply because the data set as source is not enough to make conlusions.
 However, with a bit of trial and error, we can see that this is a reliable algorithm from a certain point.

 Note that these sentences are made up by me.
-They do not reflect necessarily my opinion, and they do not necessarily reflect what I have experienced.
+They do not necessarily reflect what I have experienced.
 They are, if anything, pure fiction.

 Basically, in others words, every word we use is more often used in certain contexts and that is what this algorithm achieves.